 In 2018, the company environment did undergo any significant changes.
 Business is operating with good, sufficient internal control.

 - Objective Setting

-The Company has clearly defined the objectives of the internal control including the strategy for the operation, for reporting, and for complying with the policy, law, regulation and rule that have been written.
-This practice have been done in according with the main objectives or the overall mission as well as with the acceptable risk in order to equip the management team with a tool and guideline for managing and controlling with efficiency, transparency and accountability.
-This will also create the creditability for those related people.
-In addition, the Company has also adjusted the strategy plan and objectives to conform to the always fluctuated environment and risk factors.
+The Company has clearly defined the objectives of the internal control including the strategy for the operation, for reporting, and for complying with the policy, law, regulation and rules.
+This practice has been done according to the main objectives or the overall mission as well as with the acceptable risk which has been in writing and communicated to the management.
+The Company has also reviewed and adjusted the strategic plan and objectives to conform to the always fluctuated environment and risk factors.

 - Risk Management Policy

 The Company has set up a risk management system by forming the Risk Management Committee responsible for stipulate the policy as well as systematically managing the risk.
 All agencies are assigned to assess the risks in various aspects, impact, potential risk, organization and environment and risk management plan to correspond with changing risks both internally and externally.
 The measure also has been applied to minimize the risk to the acceptable level and quickly and effectively manage the existing risk.
 The performance report of the Risk Management Committee is to be conducted every quarter for the Audit Committee to assess and elevate to the Board of Directors.
 Furthermore, internal audit will be monitored to ensure compliance with risk-minimizing measures to ensure the company's risk is in an acceptable and manageable level.

 In 2018, risks have not been significantly changed from 2017 and have been monitored and minimized to the acceptable and satisfactory level.